mbernste/mbernste.github.io/_posts/2024-06-28-diffusion_part1.md

 Note the objective function we derived in the previous section is simply a sum of discrete terms and thus, to maximize this function, we can maximize each term independently.
 The final training algorithm proposed by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) simply  timesteps at random and updates $\theta$ according to a single step of [gradient ascent](https://en.wikipedia.org/wiki/Gradient_descent).

-More specifically, the full training algorithm is goes as follows: Until training converges (i.e., the objective function no longer improves), we repeat the following steps:
+More specifically, the full training algorithm is as follows: Until training converges (i.e., the objective function no longer improves), we repeat the following steps:

 1\.
 Sample a random timestep, $t'$, uniformly at random: